Tax information, hints and news. Exclusive for overseas property investors and owners.

 Did you know that if you are a foreigner and you own property in Spain but don’t live there, you might be on the hook for something called “non-resident tax in Spain”?

 Do you rent out your property?
-Then, you must pay Spanish tax on rental income.
+Then, you must pay rental income tax in Spain.

-Surprisingly, many property owners are completely unaware of their tax obligations and go years without paying them.
+Surprisingly, many property owners are unaware of their tax obligations and go years without paying them.

 The tax authorities have become more active in pursuing unpaid non-resident taxes in Spain.
 They’re now sending out tax demands to those who haven’t paid their dues for the past four years.